Direct Mail Fundraising 101: Essential Strategies for Nonprofits

 Your organization’s services fall outside any of the above categories, and there is no priority to fundraise right now.

-In this case, you may follow a combination of Case #2 and Case #3, where you might spend this time working on your plan for the remainder of the year, and thinking about ways to engage your donors outside of your usual fundraising/direct ask activities.
+In this case, you may follow a combination of Case #2 and Case #3, where you might spend this time working on your plan for the remainder of the year, and thinking about ways to engage your donors outside your usual fundraising/direct ask activities.

-Tips for Proceeding with Caution
+Fundraising Tips for Nonprofits To Proceed with Caution

 Many organizations depend on in-person interactions with their volunteers and donors.
 This usually means a reliance on events as a main source of fundraising.
 Moving events online can be a challenge for many organizations and require additional planning.